Harvard Law Professor & Co-author of Nudge

 Amongst many books, including Democracy and the Problem of Free Speech, Why Societies Need Dissent, and Infotopia: How Many Minds Produce Knowledge, Cass, along with economist Richard Thaler, wrote Nudge.
 Their examination of why people make the choices they do, even when it is not in their best interests, became a global phenomenon.
 The book became so influential, particularly in branches of government, that the behavioural term ‘nudge’ has taken on a life of its own, referring to a way of subconsciously encouraging positive behaviour.
 Their work has influenced policy around the world, particularly in areas such as health, tax and education.

 Cass has also developed some of the ideas considered in Nudge in other books, including How Change Happens, Conformity: The Power of Social Influences, and Wiser: Getting Beyond Groupthink to Make Groups Smarter.
+He is also the author of This Is Not Normal: The Politics of Everyday Expectations in which he questions just what is ‘normal’ and why we think that, examining expectations of freedom, equality, and social expectations and what causes them to permanently change.
 He brings together research and insights into society, psychology, behaviour and policy to consider the human and political barriers to change, the reasons behind poor decisions, and the key differences between gradual and sudden transformation.

 © Copyright 2021 JLA.
 All rights reserved.